Stranded Knitting in the Round with Steeks Tutorial

 - Casting on the centre front steek and knitting on the yoke border.

-- Working the steek and setting the pattern in the round.
+- Setting the yoke pattern in the round.

 - Knitting in the round and changing colours at the centre front steek.

-- Beginning armhole steeks and shaping with ssk and k2tog decreases.
+- Casting on armhole steeks and shaping with ssk and k2tog decreases.

 An Overview of a Finished Damselfly Cardigan